gideon-goddard/aim-take-home/README.md

   - Every time a component's cost is updated, the change is recorded in its cost history.
   - You can view the full cost history for any component via both the CLI and the web API.
   - Automated tests verify that cost history tracking works as expected.
+- **Inventory Reporting:**
+  - CLI option 15 and the `/inventory/` API endpoint list all inventory items, with optional filters by state or component.
+- **Hardware Revision Verification:**
+  - CLI option 16 and the `/hardware-revisions/{hwrev_id}/verify-inventory` API endpoint check if all required components for a hardware revision are available in inventory.

 ## Setup
 1. **Clone the repository** and navigate to the project folder.